Headphones

 The transmission range goes up to a maximum of 10 meters, and I was able to listen to the Jabra Elite 8 Active up to that distance through a wooden floor and thin partitions.
 In short, when it comes to Bluetooth, it's flawless.

 These earbuds offer an adaptive noise-canceling system, which adjusts its intensity based on surrounding noise conditions.
-To test it, I used the Jabra Elite 8 Active in a car, on a tram, and walking alongside busy roads.
+The noise-cancelling evaluation covered a car, a tram and walks alongside busy roads.
 Low-frequency noises are remarkably well reduced (even eliminated most of the time), while higher-pitched noises are reduced to a lesser extent.
 While they don't offer the tranquility of the Bose QuietComfort Earbuds 2 or Apple AirPods Pro 2, the results are very good and sufficient for isolating the listener during music playback or phone calls.

 The HearThrough mode allows for conversations without removing the earbuds, using the built-in microphones.
 Its performance is decent, although I would have preferred a bit more emphasis on mid-range frequencies and a more distinct focus on my conversation partner's voice.
 They still lag far behind the Apple AirPods Pro 2, which are the benchmark in transparency mode.
 However, the Elite 8 Active do allow for decent conversation and also alert you to approaching cars when crossing the street, which is what really matters.